unexpectedpanda/retool/readme.md

 * `-o` Set an output folder
 * `-p` Remove betas and prototypes
 * `-r` Split dat into regional dats
-* `-s` Split dat into regional dats, include all languages, titles, and dupes
+* `-s` Split dat into regional dats, include dupes

 ## How it works
 The input dat is split into regions, then each region is processed in a